Better Eyesight Without Glasses - What Is the Bates Method?

 Bates Cured his own 'Stone-Hard Presbyopia'

-Dr. Bates went on to formulate a new set of theories about eyesight, and he developed what later became known as "the Bates Method" to help people improve their sight.
+Dr. Bates went on to formulate a new set of theories about eyesight, and he developed a series of eye exercises that later became known as "The Bates Method, Better Eyesight Without Glasses" to help people improve their sight.

 According to Dr. Bates, poor eyesight is caused primarily by three things: